 Redang island is one of the largest islands off the east coast of Peninsular Malaysia.
 The beaches are white and sandy and the water is crystal-clear.
 The island is surrounded by beautiful coral reefs, making it a popular snorkelling/diving destination.
 There are also several trails that crisscross the island’s jungle interior.
 In addition, the island is easily accessible from Kuala Lumpur and Singapore due to its airstrip.
 There are also boat services from Merang on the mainland.
 Search for hotels in Redang.

 Perhentian consists of two islands (Perhentian Besar and Perhentian Kecil).
 Often voted as some of the most beautiful in the world, the islands boast stunning sandy, palm-fringed beaches, crystalline water and colourful coral reefs.
 There are a variety of hotels on the Perhentian islands that cater to different budgets.
 I can recommend the lovely Bubu Resort.
-Read about my stay on Perhentian Kecil.
+Read about my Perhentian Islands holiday.

 Situated smack in between Perhentian and Redang islands, Lang Tengah is a true gem.
 Its small size means there isn’t much to do aside from lazing on one of the stunning beaches or diving into the emerald sea.
 I experienced my first shark encounters off Lang Tengah so it’s one island I won’t easily forget!
 Search for hotels in Lang Tengah.